illinois-cs241/illinois-cs241.github.io/_docs/networking_mp.md

 networking_score = part1_final + part2_final + part3
 ```

 We provide AG runs as usual for part 1 and part 3.
 For part 2, we provide AG runs from Nov 16 through Nov 22, and on Nov 30.
-On top, an extra AG run on Nov 19 and 20 is provided.
+On top of it, an extra AG run on Nov 19 and 20 is provided.